 Maingear Force Intel 8-Core Extreme Gaming Computer Review

 Maingear is a PC manufacturer based out of New Jersey.
 Their CEO Wallace Santos is a visionary and all around good guy.
 He believes in what I like to call “System Purity”.
 System Purity is the idea that computers are designed for speed and purpose.
 When you buy one you don’t want to wait for 20 minutes while it boots up and loads every plugin, demo program, and garbage app you didn’t want, need or even know about.
-Bloatware and “value-adds” are all the rage and if you ever got a new PC from DELL, HP or any of the big named companies you know exactly what I’m talking about.
+Bloatware and “value-adds” are all the rage and if you ever got a new PC from some of the big named companies you know exactly what I’m talking about.
 It has gotten out of hand.
 These manufacturers do this because they get a lot of money to put those advertisements in front of you.
 It’s like going to the Tattoo shop and asking for a dragon on your back.
 When you are done and look in the mirror, there is a dragon holding a can of coke, wearing Tommy Hilfiger Jeans and Rayban Sun Glasses.
 It’s bullcrap.
 Thank goodness for Wallace Santos.

 Each PC that rolls out of Maingear’s base camp is hand-crafted and custom built by the elves that care.
 More importantly those elves know what they are talking about.
 The service is extraordinary.
 You get a little folder with each PC that has information about the machine, along with the name of the person that built it.
 When you call support more often than not you can talk to the actual person that put your PC together.
 They have a vested interest in making things right because they take person responsibility for knowing what is going on with your system.
 Maingear Support folks know their stuff.
 I’ll say it again.
 Maingear support folks know their stuff.
 The Maingear support is quick to identify problems, they will quickly replace parts that act up and the process is easy/painless.